-This menu is specifically for Friday and features meze (Greek for appetizers and small plates).
+This is our 2017 menu specifically for Friday and features meze (Greek for appetizers and small plates).
 Saturday and Sunday have a different menu.
-Please check back closer to the festival for the 2017 menu.
-Items are subject to change.
+Items are subject to change or sell out.

 Icon Legend- Vegetarian

 - Contains Honey - Visitor Favorite - item usually sells out!

 All food and pastries are made in a facility (our kitchen) that uses milk, eggs, fish, nuts, and wheat.
 Some of our pastries use walnuts.
 Most of our food and pastries use wheat flour--only the dolmathes, Greek salad, houmous, tzatziki, and grilled meats do not.

 If you have a specific allergy, please contact us for the full list of ingredients.